Doug Girod: University of Kansas chancellor

 On May 25, 2017, the Kansas Board of Regents announced Girod as the 18th chancellor of the University of Kansas.
 During his time as chancellor, Girod has increased the university's enrollment, established a partnership between Kansas Athletics, the University of Kansas Health System and Lawrence Memorial Health to create Kansas Team Health, a model that provides better care for student athletes and moved all healthcare professionals under the Kansas Health System's payroll.

-A year into being chancellor, Girod fired athletic director Sheahon Zenger due to a lack of progress.
-Almost a month later, Girod hired Jeff Long as the new athletics director, tasking him to fix the football program.
+A year into being chancellor, Girod fired athletic director Sheahon Zenger due to a lack of progress in the school's athletic performance.
+Almost a month later, Girod hired Jeff Long as the new athletics director, tasking him with fixing the football program.
 Long fired David Beaty at the end of the 2018 football season, ending with a 6–42 record at Kansas.
-Long then hired Les Miles to get the football program to become a championship program, however, he was fired on March 9, 2021, after accusations from women while he was at LSU.
+Long then hired Les Miles to improve the football program to a championship-caliber program, however, Miles was fired on March 9, 2021, after accusations from women while he was at LSU.
 The next day, Girod fired Long as the athletics director.

 In April 2021, Girod hired Travis Goff as the new athletics director, whose first task was to hire a new football coach.
 Almost a month later, Goff named Lance Leipold as the next football coach.
 Leipold, in just his second season, led the Jayhawks to a 5–0 start for the first time since 2008 and also coached the team to be bowl-eligible for the first time since 2008.